jannesblobel/inlang-plugin-po/README.md

 # inlang-plugin-po

-This plugin reads and writes resources that are stored as .po file.
+This plugin reads and writes resources, that are stored as .po file.
 The following features are supported:

 - [x] ID (`"msgid": "id"`)
 - [x] messages (`"msgstr": "value"`)